AMCS match older adults and volunteers with a shared cultural background, hobbies and interests through three different programs:

 Social Support Individual client, Theodora, was excited to meet her volunteer, Rebecca, who also speaks her language.
 Theodora loves clothes shopping, cooking and welcomed us into her home with a freshly baked cake.
 She showed us her amazing recipes and gave tips and wisdom about food preparation.
 Rebecca loves Theodora’s stories and drives for 30 minutes to meet her weekly.

-Aven, Community Visitors Scheme (CVS) Home Care client, loves art and painting.
+Aven, Aged Care Volunteer Visitors Scheme (ACVVS) Home Care client, loves art and painting.
 Claudia, a volunteer visitor, accompanied her to the National Gallery of Victoria, where Aven was full of knowledge about the artworks.

 Whenever they meet, they visit the beach, grab a coffee or simply chat at Aven’s home.